2023 Connecticut Sun season

-The 2023 WNBA season will be the 25th season for the Connecticut Sun franchise of the Women's National Basketball Association.
-It also was the 21st season for the franchise in Connecticut after relocating from Orlando.
+The 2023 Connecticut Sun season was the 25th season for the Connecticut Sun franchise of the Women's National Basketball Association.
+It was the 21st season for the franchise in Connecticut after relocating from Orlando.

 On November 22, 2022, the Sun announced that Stephanie White would be the new head coach for the franchise, after Curt Miller left for the same job with Los Angeles.
 White previously coached in the WNBA with the Indiana Fever, while most recently coaching for the Vanderbilt Commodores women's basketball team.